Lufthansaaa/height-calculator/README.md

 ## Requirements

-To run the application, you will need [.NET 7.0](https://dotnet.microsoft.com/en-us/download), and a system with atleas 1 KB of ram.
+To run the application, you will need [.NET 7.0](https://dotnet.microsoft.com/en-us/download), and a system with atleast 1 KB of ram.

 ## Installation